top of page

 1. Assistance tools like speech-to-text and spelling/grammar checkers are accepted.

-2. AI editing tools will trigger the "AI content" response in random checks and are not permitted.
+2. AI editing tools will trigger the "AI content" response in suspected checks and are not permitted.

 iii.
 Sharing is defined as submitting, posting, or otherwise making available any entry for a Fest Event before the conclusion of the portion.